elixir-lang/elixir/lib/elixir/pages/Typespecs.md

   * `@callback`
   * `@macrocallback`

-See the "Defining a type" and "Defining a specification" sub-sections below for more information on defining types and typespecs.
+See the "User-defined types" and "Defining a specification" sub-sections below for more information on defining types and typespecs.

 ## Types and their syntax